paretogroup/sql-style-guide/README.md

 GROUP BY email
 ```

-When you have mutliple JOIN conditions, place each one ON their own indented line:
+When you have mutliple JOIN conditions, place each one on their own indented line:

 ```sql
 -- Good